 Are you looking to subscribe to another streaming service?
 If so, you may be wondering what the differences are between Funimation vs. Netflix.
 You’re in luck!
-In this blog from Flixed, we’ll be comparing these two streaming services head-to-head across a number of different categories.
+In this article, we’ll be comparing these two streaming services head-to-head across a number of different categories.
 Read on, learn more, and see which one may be right for you.

 Funimation is a very popular anime streaming service.
-It focuses pretty much exclusively on Japanese animated TV shows and movies, and it’s second only to Crunchyroll when it comes to its anime lineup.
-Interestingly, Crunchyroll and Funimation merged in late 2021, so they may be combining forces in the near future.
+It focuses pretty much exclusively on Japanese animated TV shows and movies, and it’s second only to Crunchyroll, who Funimation merged with in late 2021.

 Funimation | Netflix | |